May 26, 2026 · AI

 • Sponsorship attribution and review-platform consolidation.
 Expect new reporting columns in Performance Max and Local Services Ads dashboards, plus more pressure on third-party review tools to feed structured data directly into Google’s AI surfaces.

-AI answer engines do not just read your website anymore, they read your posting calendar, and an empty one is a vote against you.
+AI answer engines now read your posting calendar as well as your website, and an empty one is a vote against you.

 What This Means for You

-If you manage social for a local business, or for ten of them, here is the practical playbook:
+If you handle posting for a local business, or for ten of them, here is the practical playbook:

 2. Set a posting cadence that survives a busy week.
 The signal Google now rewards across every surface is freshness.
 A consistent trickle of weekly posts across the platforms you actually serve customers on, Instagram, Facebook, TikTok, LinkedIn, Pinterest, does more than a one-time burst.
-Feedsta’s scheduler is built for that exact rhythm, multi-brand and multi-platform, without demanding your whole morning.
+A scheduler built for a multi-brand, multi-platform rhythm keeps that cadence without demanding your whole morning.

-4. Tie social back to your Google Business Profile.
+4. Tie your posts back to your Google Business Profile.
 Cross-link your Google posts, your link-in-bio, and your QR signage so AI systems see a consistent business identity.
 Inconsistency reads as risk; consistency reads as authority.

 5. Treat your blog and post archive as a content library.
 AI answer engines lift context from longer-form content, not just stat fragments.
 A blog post you can repurpose into ten social posts is now compound interest, not vanity work.